‘I Hope Trump Is Assassinated,’ Says Missouri State Senator On Facebook

 — Mark Reardon (@MarkReardonKMOX) August 17, 2017

-Reflecting the sentiments of the state’s political hierarchy, Gov. Eric Greitens, a Republican, said that “We can have differences in our country, but no one should encourage political violence.
+Reflecting the sentiments of the state’s political hierarchy, Gov. Eric Greitens, a Republican, spoke out about the post.

+“We can have differences in our country, but no one should encourage political violence.
 The Senator should resign,” the Springfield News-Leader chronicled.
 Others joining in the condemnation of the Chappelle-Nadal Facebook post include U.S. Senator Clarie McCaskill, a Democrat, and Missouri Democratic Party chair Stephen Webber, as well as various state lawmakers.

 Back in June, actor Johnny Depp apologized for what he called a “bad joke” about a Trump assassination while attending the Glastonbury festival in England.